Carbonation and Alcohol

 Option one: "Almost Exhausted Carbonation" If you are in it for speed, or don't want to add more sugar at the end, AND you are wanting to chance guessing about the carb levels... choose the "almost exhausted carb" bottling method.
 This is the method that requires you to take a guess about how far along the carbonation is, and then bottling your brew when the bubbles are almost subsided.
 Can you see how this might be tricky your first few times around?
 How do you know when the bubbles are almost done, if you don't know how longer they take to be done?

-One method is of course to use the fabled hydrometer and know exactly where your yeast is in relation to starting specific gravity versus totally expended sugars and make some calculations.
+One method is of course to use the fabled hydrometer (Buy one with free shipping for just $6 on Amazon) and know exactly where your yeast is in relation to starting specific gravity versus totally expended sugars and make some calculations.
 If this does not sound like fun, believe it or not, if you make up a few gallons of cider using the same yeast with the same juice at the same temperatures, you will start some definite patterns that you can use in the future.
 If you do have a hydrometer, you want to check that your brew is consistanly at or below 1.010 S.G before you bottle.

-Obviously, this is not the method I am going to recommend for first timers.
-If you do opt to use it, the remaining yeast and sugar that is in the juice will keep carbonating in the bottles until the sugar runs out.
+This is not the method I am going to recommend for first timers, just because it is another thing you have to buy, and you will do okay without it.
+If you do opt to use a hydrometer and stop it just right, the remaining yeast and sugar that is in the juice will keep carbonating in the bottles until the sugar runs out.
 So do not add any EXTRA sugar at bottling time, like the back carb method.
 This would kick all the yeast back into full production and you will end up with over carbonated bottles of cider that make geysers when you open them (like the photo on the left) or worse, exploding bottles.
-With this method, adding flavor and xylitol are okay (more about this on the next page) as the yeast cannot make carbonation or alcohol out of the xylitol.
+With this method, adding flavor and Stevia or Xylitol are okay (more about this on the next page) as the yeast cannot make carbonation or alcohol out of these.

 Option two: "Back Carbonation" If you are wanting a more controlled carbonation experience, choose the "back carbonation" method.
 The difference in this method is that you should WAIT until bubbling has nearly stopped and there are only few little tiny bubbles around the surface of the neck of the jug.
 You are letting the yeast convert ALL of the sugar (natural and added) in the cider to alcohol, and the cider will be "dry."
 This should take about 2 weeks.
 After you move the cider to the secondary jug (more about this in racking and bottling) you will let it sit even longer (another ~2 weeks) to make sure all of the sugar is eaten up.
 If you taste the cider at this stage, it will be very dry, even bitter.
 But not to worry.
 If you want sweet cider, just add some sugar alcohol (like the xylitol in the photo below) to the brew that the yeast can't eat up.
 Back carbonation gives you much more control over how dry or sweet, and even still or fizzy your cider is.
 If you would like a nice, fizzy cider: for a gallon at bottling time, add either: